wildmountainfarms/solarthing-docs/docs/source/index.rst

 experience, but InfluxDB can also be used.
 CouchDB can run on Raspberry Pis >= 3, but using a separate computer or server for CouchDB is recommended.

-To install, checkout :doc:`installation`.
+To install, checkout :doc:`quickstart/installation`.

-If you do not have your Raspberry Pi setup yet, you can instead start at :doc:`other/headless-rpi`.
+If you do not have your Raspberry Pi setup yet, you can instead start at :doc:`setup/headless-rpi`.

 Contents